Bushcare volunteers help protect and restore Hobart’s bushland reserves and waterways in many ways.

 Families and children are very welcome.

 - Choose the Bushcare group you would like to work with.
 We have a great online map to help you find your nearest group, or email the Bushcare team.

 - Complete the Volunteer Registration Form and bring it to your first working bee.

-- At your first working bee, the Bushcare Supervisor will give you a short induction and complete the registration process to ensure you have a safe and good time in the bush.
+- At your first working bee we'll run you through a short induction and you will need to complete the registration process to ensure you have a safe and enjoyable time in the bush.

 What to bring

-Come ready to help with fully enclosed sturdy footwear, long-sleeved shirt and trousers, a hat, water and sunscreen.
+Come ready to help with fully-enclosed, sturdy footwear, a long-sleeved shirt and long pants, a hat, drinking water and sunscreen.

 Don’t forget your warm clothes in the cooler weather!